TiagoMagalhaes1232507/Testando-projeto/docs/sprint01/us010/01.requirements-engineering/readme.md

-# US 0010 - Recover Password
+# US 010 - Discussion's list ordered by popularity

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As a registered user, I want to recover my password.
+As a user, i want to see all the discussion's list ordered by popularity.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

->	User will be redirected to a page where he can place his email adress, where the new passsword settings will be availabe.

->	Upon successful password recovery, users will receive a confirmation email and then be redirected to a specific page.
+>	There's no customer specifications about document.

 **From the client clarifications:**

-> **Question:** Which is the unit of measurement used to estimate duration?
->
-> **Answer:** Duration is estimated in days.

-> **Question:** Monetary data is expressed in any particular currency?
->
-> **Answer:** Monetary data (e.g. estimated cost of a task) is indicated in POTs (virtual currency internal to the platform).
+There's no customer clarifications about document.

 ### 1.3.
 Acceptance Criteria

-* **AC1:** All required fiels must be filled in.
-* **AC2:** Task reference must have at least 5 alphanumeric chars.
-* **AC3:** When creating a task with an already existing reference, the system must reject such operation and the user must have the change to modify the typed reference.
+* **AC1:** The system should display a list of all available discussions when the user navigates to the discussions page.
+* **AC2:** Each discussion in the list should display key information such as the discussion title, author, the number of comments creation date and upvote/downvote count.
+* **AC3:** The user should be able to sort the list by popularity.

 ### 1.4.
 Found out Dependencies

-*
+* There is a dependency to "us001" and "us002" since we have the need to be registered and logged in.

 ### 1.5 Input and Output Data